mcfnord/rml/src/dishonest.md

 speech, long after it was clear the people who called it in were charlitans.
 This must happen to prosecutors every day.
 People in conflicts want to drop a dime on the other party, and make them sound terrible.
-I hear about it every day on the Seattle Police scanner.
 There really usually are at least two sides.
 But when you go on TV and talk out your ass about the accused, you can't do the right thing anymore, and just drop the charges.
 So Mark doubled down.